 Whether or not you paid for the girls' flower dresses, it's still polite for a bride to give a gift to the flower girl to thank her for walking down the aisle and being part of your celebration.
 A small gift is totally fine, like you would a bridesmaid.
 Just be sure that it is age appropriate or something she can have as a keepsake – for example, a pearl necklace that can become a bracelet later in life.

 For more ideas, discover unique duties to give your flower girl on the wedding day besides walking down the aisle and take a look at playful flower crown accessories to go with adorable flower girl dresses.
-For more wedding inspiration for the littlest members of your bridal party, view photos of flower girls and ring bearers in real weddings!
+Looking for more wedding inspiration for the littlest members of your bridal party?
+View real wedding photos of flower girls and ring bearers in real weddings!